mbentley124/cse280/progress_report_7.md

 ### Michael Bentley

-- Helped decide create list of requirments for project [proof](presentation sent and github milestones)
+- Became more familar with code already written for the project.

-Estimated time allocated this week: 1 Hour 30 minutes.
+Estimated time allocated this week: 1 Hour.

 ### Cody Benkoski
 - Wrote scripts to get obtain data about current bus tracker.
 Discovered trends in datasets pertaining to bus arrival times.